opendaylight/docs/docs/user-guide/daexim-user-guide.rst

 future.
 The *run-at* time may be specified as an absolute UTC time or a relative offset from the server clock.
 Attempts to schedule an export in the past times are rejected.
 Each file has a JSON-encoded object that contains module data from the corresponding data store.
 Module data is not included in the object for any module identified in the exclusion list.
 Each file contains at least one empty JSON object.
+In a clustered environment, if *local-node-only* is provided with a value of *true*, the export operation is performed only on the node on which the RPC was received; otherwise, the export operation is performed on all nodes in the cluster.

 URL:
   http://<controller-ip>:<restconf-port>/restconf/operations/data-export-import:schedule-export